unknownhad/Himanshu-Home/content/posts/2026-05-19-score-by-collisions-patch-by-panic.md

 ---

 ## TLDR;
-The [last post](https://blog.himanshuanand.com/2026/05/the-90-day-disclosure-policy-is-dead/) was a complaint.
-This one is a proposal.
 Score severity by collision count.
 Researchers ship patches not just reports.
 Companies redesign for a world where the exploit lands before the patch.
 No magic.
 No vendor pitch.
 Just the playbook.

 ---

-The last post went further than I expected.
+The [last post](https://blog.himanshuanand.com/2026/05/the-90-day-disclosure-policy-is-dead/) went further than I expected.
 NYT's [Hard Fork](https://www.nytimes.com/2026/05/15/podcasts/ai-safety-is-so-back-mythos-mayhem-with-nikesh-arora-hot-mess-express.html) picked it up.
 The [Lobsters thread](https://lobste.rs/s/qxkdgl/90_day_disclosure_policy_is_dead) had sharp questions.
 A few people made a fair point.
 "The model is broken" is a complaint not a proposal.

 So here is the proposal.